top of page

 Tier 0 Abilities

-Limitations: Players cannot Loot another player's personal items, including weapons, out of game items, or jewelry.
+Limitations: Players cannot [Loot] another player's personal items, including weapons, out of game items, or jewelry.

 Shield Training: Rogues gain the ability to safely use small to medium sized shields, up to 26” in diameter.
+This is a class-specific limitation and cannot be ignored by taking the [Shield Training] skill in another Skill Tree.

 Basic Weapon Proficiency: Players learn the basic combat and safety rules and the use of single handed weapons.